-

 The Witch Of King Cross

-Read more: The Witch Of King CrossFascinating take on Rosaleen Norton, artist & dedicated occultist, notoriously active in 1950s Sydney.
-Using all the tricks of the trade, showing fault only when it tries too hard to render her safer for the masses, confining her in feminist or archetypal tropes.
-An intoxicating brew, offering this truly unique counter-culture figure some posthumous justice.…
+Read more: The Witch Of King CrossFascinating take on Rosaleen Norton, artist and dedicated occultist, notoriously active in 1950s Sydney.
+Using all the tricks of the trade, showing fault only when it tries to render her safer for the masses, confined in feminist or archetypal tropes.
+An intoxicating brew, offering this unique counter-culture figure some posthumous justice. ★★★★☆

 -